chargome/chargome.com/content/blog/clean-code-in-ts.md

 **To** include the suite setup, we search the parent hierarchy for the “SuiteSetUp” page and add an include statement with the path of that page.
 To search the parent…

+### switch statements

+Switch statements are seldomly small but complex.
+They are hard to maintain, and usually grow with domain changes.
+If not avoided, they should be deeply nested in the code, in a factory that creates polymorphic class instances.